 Hungryroot wins this first category.
 It simply offers more variety and selection than Green Chef.
 Hungryroot is kind of a hybrid between a grocery store and a meal delivery service.
 As such, it incorporates the best of both worlds.
 And that makes it hard to beat.

-Green Chef offers 8 different menu options for its meal kits.
-These are Mediterranean, Gut & Brain Health, Calorie Smart, Quick & Easy, Plant Based, Protein Packed, Keto, and Gluten Free.
-Plus, it has added a mix-and-match feature so that you can receive recipes from whichever diet/s you like.
-Also, you can get sides and other extras from Green Chef’s menu.
-Some Green Chef's plans
+Green Chef offers 8 different menus: Mediterranean, Gut & Brain Health, Calorie Smart, Quick & Easy, Plant Based, Protein Packed, Keto, and Gluten Free.
+Plus, it has added a mix-and-match feature so that you can receive recipes from whichever diet you like.
+You can also get sides and other extras from Green Chef’s menu.

-Again, with its grocery-store-like model, Hungryroot offers an enormous selection of extras.
+With its grocery store-like model, Hungryroot offers an enormous selection of extras.
 This includes bulk meat, snacks, and a whole slew of sides.
 Basically, whatever you can find in a grocery store.
-A few Green Chef's add-ons

 At the time of my Hungryroot vs. Green Chef comparison, Green Chef had 50+ extras on offer.
 These included desserts, snacks, bites, quick meals, and individual proteins, like tilapia and barramundi filets, among other alternatives.